Shida18719/heritage-housing-issue/README.md

 ## Credits

-- In this section, you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-- You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

 - [churnometer-walkthrough-project02](https://github.com/Shida18719/churnometer-walkthrough-project02) was of great support with understanding the workflow that help with completing this project.
 Some custom function used were taken from the churnometer.